doctrine/inflector/docs/en/index.rst

 Introduction
 ============

-The Doctrine Inflector has static methods for inflecting text.
+The Doctrine Inflector has methods for inflecting text.
 The features include pluralization, singularization, converting between camelCase and under_score and capitalizing words.

-All you need to use the Inflector is the ``Doctrine\Common\Inflector\Inflector`` class.
+All you need to use the Inflector is the ``Doctrine\Inflector\Inflector`` class.

 Installation
 ============